World Language

 Profile of a Graduate Capacities: Design, Product Creation

 In this final unit of French 3, students will explore the difficulties of the lives of refugees, as well as gain some understanding of the situations that cause people to flee their native countries.
-Students will read Les Migrants, about refugees in France, legends from Haiti and francophone Africa, and view the award-winning film Hotel Rwanda in order to develop insight into themes relating to refugees/immigration.
+Students will read Les Migrants, about refugees in France, current events, and authentic songs with an immigration theme from francophone Africa in order to develop insight into themes relating to refugees/immigration.
 After examining these texts, students will open up their investigation to the entire francophone community.
 Students will find an actual charitable organization anywhere in the francophone world to which they will apply for an internship, showcasing their new knowledge of the future and conditional tenses (will and would) as they explain how the experience will help them to realize their own hopes for the future, how their efforts will help to improve the situation in the community in which they will work, and to explain in which area of the internship program they would like to participate.
 If we work together, there is hope for the future!

 French 4 Honors

-In this third unit of French IV Honors, students will delve into their thoughts about beauty and aesthetics as they relate to self-concept, other people, fashion, arts, film, literature, and wonders around the globe.
-Students will watch the film Coco Before Chanel and read an excerpt from Victor Hugo's Les Miserables as they consider how to define beauty, and who has the power to define what is beautiful and fashionable.
+In this second unit of French IV Honors, students will delve into their thoughts about beauty and aesthetics as they relate to self-concept, other people, fashion, arts, film, literature, and wonders around the globe.
+Students will watch the film Coco Before Chanel as they consider how to define beauty, and who has the power to define what is beautiful and fashionable.
 Throughout this unit, students will be exposed to a variety of unit-related, authentic written and spoken texts, recordings, and prompts to further their growth in the language.
 Students will use their creativity as they work in small groups to present a new line of clothing to their classmates that will shake up the fashion industry.

 Profile of a Graduate Capacities: Idea Generation, Collective Intelligence

 In this final unit of French IV Honors, students will look into the challenges we face in our global society, specifically those of global warming, global conflict, and terrorism.
-Students will be challenged to expand their repertoire of grammatical structures when offering ideas to address global issues, employing both commands and the conditional past.
+Students will be challenged to expand their repertoire of grammatical structures when offering ideas to address global issues, employing commands.
 Throughout this unit, students will be exposed to a variety of unit-related, authentic written and spoken texts, recordings, and prompts to further their growth in the language.
 Ultimately, students will examine a global challenge not studied during the unit to promote action and further awareness related to the issue.

 Latin Grades 9-12